vlad-serdyuk/js-design-patterns/README.md

 with related explanations and links for further reading.

-*☝ Note that this project is meant to be used for learning and researching purposes only and it is **not** meant to be used for production.*
+*☝ Note that this project is meant to be used for learning and researching purposes.*

 ## Design patterns